Eligibility Criteria and Rules

 - Operations and activities of health and education organisations which are predominantly funded by Central Government or its subsidiary agent.
 However, organisations or partnerships that receive nominal Central Government funding (including health and education related) may apply for a grant for purposes other than their normal activities, if the purposes have a wider community benefit and the Government does not fund as part of its contracted activities.

 - Requests where there is evidence of a conflict of interest which, in the opinion of the Council, has not been disclosed by these requesting the grant or has not been satisfactorily managed or the risk is reduced when the request was made.

 There is an expectation that the recipients of grants will provide a level of accountability for their funding.
-Funding recipients are required to spend funding within 12 months of receiving the funds, unless there is prior agreement to carry of such funds.
-Without prior agreement, any funds that aren’t spent within this 12 month period are to be refunded to the Selwyn District Council.
+Funding recipients are required to spend funding within 12 months of receiving the funds, unless there is prior written agreement to carry overfunds.
+Without prior written agreement, any funds that aren’t spent within this 12-month period are to be refunded to the Selwyn District Council.

 Accountability reports are due as soon as funds are spent or within 12 months of receiving funding.
-Accountability report templates will become available once application success is confirmed or is available online.
+Accountability report templates will be sent once application success is confirmed or is available online.
 The accountability report will include information such as, but not limited to;

-- Exact details of how the grant was spent
+- Financial details – details of how the grant was spent with receipts

-- A description of how you used the funds, the activities that took place or the equipment that was purchased.
+- A description of you used the funds, the activities that took place or the equipment that was purchased.
 Include photographs, receipts and other evidence where relevant.